KiyaniBamba/webtesting-iii-challenge/README.md

 - Testing a React application.
 - Using the `react-testing-library` testing framework.
-- Writing unit tests for React components.
+- Writing unit tests for React components..

 ## Instructions